Skip to main content

 Mechanical Stabilization and Physics of Fixation

-The reduction in fragmentation is attributed to the mechanical stabilization provided by the BxBoard’s lane-based architecture.
-Traditional immersion allows cores to move freely, subjecting them to fluid turbulence and mechanical friction.
-The BxBoard utilizes 0.35 mm narrow lanes that provide lateral support, neutralizing the kinetic energy that typically leads to mid-core fractures.
-Furthermore, the BxChip prevents the “coiling” effect that occurs when tissue proteins undergo cross-linking while in an unconstrained state.
+The reduction in fragmentation is attributable to the mechanical stabilization inherent to the BxBoard’s lane-based architecture.
+Traditional formalin immersion permits free core movement, subjecting tissue to fluid turbulence and mechanical friction that precipitate mid-core fractures.
+The BxBoard’s 0.35 mm narrow lanes provide lateral support and neutralize the kinetic energy responsible for this breakage pattern.
+The BxChip prevents the coiling effect that arises when tissue proteins undergo cross-linking in an unconstrained state.

 Key Takeaways

-• Fragmentation Mitigation: Mechanical stabilization at the point of collection reduces core breakage by 35% compared to traditional immersion.
+• Fragmentation mitigation: Mechanical stabilization at the point of collection reduces core breakage by 35% compared to traditional immersion (p<0.001).

-• Gleason Grading Precision: Preserving linear integrity improves Gleason concordance with surgical pathology from 52.2% to 75.4%, significantly reducing the risk of undergrading aggressive disease.⁷
+• Gleason grading precision: Preserving linear integrity improves Gleason concordance with surgical pathology from 52.2% to 75.4%, reducing the risk of undergrading aggressive disease.⁷

-• Diagnostic Clarity: stabilization prevents the coiling and tangential distortion that contribute to equivocal ASAP diagnoses and unnecessary repeat biopsies.⁸
+• Diagnostic clarity: Stabilization prevents coiling and tangential distortion that contribute to equivocal ASAP diagnoses and unnecessary repeat biopsies.⁸

-• Genomic Integrity: Preservation of tissue architecture reduces molecular test cancellations (QNS) by 2.1x, ensuring reliable access to precision diagnostics.⁹
+• Genomic integrity: Preserved tissue architecture reduces molecular test cancellations (QNS) by 2.1×, ensuring reliable access to precision diagnostics.⁹

-• Operational Excellence: Standardized multiplexing reduces laboratory embedding time by 83% and total processing time by 76%.³
+• Operational efficiency: Standardized processing reduces embedding time by 83% and total laboratory processing time by 76%.³

 Conclusion